TERI School of Advanced Studies: E-learning initiatives

 TERI School of Advanced Studies is a part of the Promotion of Sustainability in Postgraduate Education and Research initiative of the UNU - Institute of Advanced Studies (UNU-IAS) This is essentially a network of several leading higher education institutions in Asia and the Pacific that have committed to work together to integrate sustainable development into postgraduate courses and curricula.
 As a part of this initiative, a postgraduate program on public policy and sustainable development has been started in TERI School of Advanced Studies.

-TERI School of Advanced Studies has been selected by the John D. MacArthur and Catherine T. MacArthur Foundation, globally headquartered in Chicago, as one of 10 universities worldwide to receive significant support in the amount of $900,000 to create a new master's degree program in Development Practice.
-MacArthur Foundation has awarded $7.6 million to seed the creation of Master's Development Practice (MDP) programs that will provide rigorous post-graduate training for a new generation of development experts.
+The MacArthur Foundation awarded TERI SAS a grant of US$900,000 to establish a master's program in Development Practice, as one of several universities supported under the foundation's global Master's in Development Practice initiative.

 TERI School of Advanced Studies newsletter

 The TERI School of Advanced Studies has a newsletter called Offprint.

 The department of business sustainability has a newsletter named Connect, which has the theme of sustainability and infrastructure issues in India.